Are these things wasting your time?

 It also means that whatever works for one person is unlikely to work for you in any way shape or form.

 There are countless causes of thyroid disease and hypothyroidism (including Hashimoto’s) and some of these can be easily reversed and others are completely irreversible.

-Before you jump headfirst into any therapy you need to have information on your "brand" of thyroid disease including what caused it, what treatments options are available for you, and what your expected outcome is.
+Before you jump headfirst into any therapy you need to have information on your “brand” of thyroid disease including what caused it, what treatment options are available for you, and what your expected outcome is.

 And I can promise you that you will not find this information on a random Facebook thread or Facebook group (or any other social media source) online.

-Watch out for this time waster because if you follow down this path you will not only waste time but potentially lots of money.
+Watch out for this time waster because if you follow this path you will not only waste time but potentially lots of money.

 It would be far better for you to spend that time and energy finding the right type of doctor to help you and leaning on their experience.

 #4.
 Counting on your medication to do all of the “work” to help you feel better.